sbb-design-systems/sbb-angular/README.md

 ### Using GitHub Codespaces

-You can run this app inside GitHub Codespaces (using the VS Code desktop app), but even with 8gb of RAM you may have to run `yarn run start` 3 or 4 times until the Bazel build finishes successfully.
+You can run this app inside GitHub Codespaces (using the VS Code desktop app), but you may have to run `yarn run start` 3 or 4 times until the Bazel build finishes successfully.
 This only happens the first time you build a particular branch.